 Here’s how I would treat their feedback as I went through my emails: I really enjoyed your class!
 I signed up for another one next term.
 (Delete) I loved the paper assignments.
 I felt like I learned a lot about myself.
 (Delete) I really loved the textbook.
 I’m going to keep it rather than sell it back.
 (Delete)

 Here’s what would happen when I got negative feedback: I thought the exams were hard and that you did not give me enough feedback on how to improve my grade.
 I’m going to complain about you to my advisor right now.
 (Reread 10 times.
 Did I do something wrong?
 I told her the same thing I tell every student after an exam.
 Maybe I just suck as a teacher.
 Maybe they’re going to get mad at me and fire me.
-Maybe this student is just crazy.
+Maybe this student is just upset by her grade.
 No, it must be my fault.)

 And I would obsess about this for, well the rest of my life, really.
 I remember every mistake I’ve ever made, even the ones that happened when I was 5 (like stealing that pack of gum from K-Mart).
 For obsessive people, there is no statute of limitations.
 You can be charged at any time for real or imagined crimes.